-A total of 4 groups of stitch types (utility stitches, decorative stitches, satin stitches and cross-stitches) are available.
+A total of 8 groups of stitch types (utility stitches, decorative stitches, satin stitches, cross-stitches, decorative satin stitches and 3 types of character stitches) are available.

-For details on the types of stitches available, refer to "Stitch Settings" (page 118).
+For details on the types of stitches available, refer to "Stitch Settings" (page 128).

-■ Utility stitches |
+■ Utility stitches